T7, 11/04/2026

 33. Told good news, they always:

-34. Students affected when researchers:
+34. Students were affected when researchers:

 35. Bad info processed better when subjects: